BarRaiders/barraiders.github.io/docs/faqs/voicemeeter/actions.md

 ---
-title: 'VoiceMeeter - Actions'
+title: 'VoiceMeeter - Available Actions'
-tags:
-    - streamdeck
-    - barraider
-    - voicemeeter
-description: "Explanation of all the available actions in the VoiceMeeter plugin by BarRaider for the Elgato Stream Deck."
+description: "Explore all the available actions in the VoiceMeeter plugin by BarRaider for the Elgato Stream Deck."
 ---

-# Available Actions
+# VoiceMeeter - Available Actions

 ## VoiceMeeter Mute/Unmute
 - Allows you to easily connect to one of VoiceMeeter's Strips or Buses